Thirtynader/Thirtynader-SessionLines/README.md

-# 📊 Thirtynader SessionLines Indicator
+# 📊 Thirtynader SessionLines Indicator for MetaTrader 5

-An advanced MetaTrader 5 indicator that automatically draws session lines with alerting capabilities.
+A smart and efficient indicator that automatically draws trading session lines, helping you detect **potential trend reversal zones** with high accuracy.

+---

 ## ✨ Features

-- 📌 Automatically detects trading sessions
+- 🔁 Automatically draws session-based horizontal lines
+- ⏰ Works across all timeframes and assets
+- 🎯 Designed to detect **key reversal areas**
-- 🔔 Built-in alert system
+- 🔔 Built-in **alert system**, so you never miss a trading opportunity
-- 🎨 Customizable line colors and styles
+- 🎨 Fully customizable appearance

-- 📈 Works on any timeframe
+---

+## 🧠 How It Works

+The session lines act as psychological support and resistance zones, derived from key market hours.

+📌 **When the price touches these lines, there's a high probability of trend reversal or temporary pullback.** These levels are based on historical session behaviors, offering high-probability trade setups for scalpers and swing traders alike.

+🚨 **The integrated alert feature ensures you are notified instantly**, so you never miss a potential setup — even when you're away from the screen.

+---

-## 🛠 Installation
+## 📦 Installation

-1. Download the file `Thirtynader-SessionLines.ex5`
+1. Download the file: `Thirtynader-SessionLines.ex5`
 2. Open MetaTrader 5
-3. Go to `File` → `Open Data Folder`
+3. Go to `File → Open Data Folder`
-4. Navigate to `MQL5/Indicators/`
+4. Navigate to: `MQL5/Indicators/`
-5. Paste the file and restart MetaTrader
+5. Copy the file there and restart MetaTrader
+6. Attach the indicator to any chart

+---

-## 📷 Screenshot
+## 📸 Screenshots

-(You can upload a screenshot and link it here.)
+_Add screenshots here if available (e.g., upload to GitHub and link them here)._

+---

-## ℹ️ Note
+## 🔒 Note

-This release only includes the compiled `.ex5` file.
-The source code is not publicly available to protect proprietary logic.
+This release includes only the **compiled .ex5** file.
+The source code is not publicly available in order to protect proprietary logic.

+---

 ## 📬 Contact

-If you have questions, contact: your.email@example.com
+For questions, feedback, or collaboration:

+📧 your.email@example.com
+📢 Follow updates on: [your social or GitHub profile]

+---

+## ⚖ License

+MIT License (Optional) — Free for personal and commercial use, redistribution of compiled version only.